A spin on the Kinni

 "Winter is actually a really good time to come, too," he said.
 "It's really interesting, with the ice on the bluffs."

-Sometimes, the bed was so close to the surface we were barely able to squeeze over it; I had more luck than Torsten, who weighs more and grounded his boat several times.
+Sometimes, the riverbed was so close to the surface we were barely able to squeeze over it.

 When we ran into Danielson eating his lunch on a grassy point, he said a green heron and a great blue had been leading him downstream.
 Passing him, we saw the two herons; a little farther, we saw two deer drinking from the river.